WHAT TYPES OF COMPENSATION DO I GET IN AN AGEISM LAWSUIT?

 Since you know age discrimination is alive in the modern workplace, you may have a case for a Los Angeles workplace lawyer, but even if you win your lawsuit, you may be unsure of what the outcome means for you.

-Damages that age discrimination attorneys for the workplace typically win are:
+Damages that your workplace age discrimination attorneys typically win are:

 - Lost Back Pay and Future Pay